Lwt introduction/tutorial Part 2 of 2

 Lwt also uses callbacks to implement promise combinators such as

-.
+bind.
 To give an idea of how, here is an implementation in

 the simplified model.
 The details are different, notably with respect to